 Are there clubs that I can get involved with?

 Joining the History Department Student Council is a great way to connect with other students during your History degree.
 The DSC works hard to ensure that History students have a rewarding university experience through hosting academic workshops and social events.
 As the liaison between students and departmental administration, the DSC plays an important role in the History student experience.
+Learn more about how you can get involved from former DSC members in this short video.
 For more information on the History DSC, visit their Facebook, Instagram, and the Watson Blog.

 The Peer Advising Team in History is another opportunity to build connections with History students during your degree.
 Peer Advisors are upper-year History students who are trained to answer student questions about how to select a History plan and how to do well in your History classes.
 PATH positions are advertised in the summer for the following academic year.
 Email firstname.lastname@example.org for more information.